-On-call firefighters need to commit a dedicated amount of time each week to being 'on-call'.
+On-call firefighters are required to commit a certain amount of time each week to being 'on-call'.
 This is a minimum of 50 hours a week, which could be during the day, night or weekends, or a combination of all.
-On-call firefighter's availability, in terms of the hours they can be 'on-call' each week is called a declaration and is agreed with the Station Manager.
-This is done during the recruitment process and has to benefit the on-call firefighter and the fire station.
+An on-call firefighter's availability, the hours they are 'on-call', is called a declaration and is agreed between them and the Station Manager during the recruitment process.
+Their availability can be done on a rotation, for example a weekly or monthly basis, which may be beneficial depending on work and life commitments.